anne-creator/real-hotmap-backend/README.md

 For detailed instructions and configuration options, refer to the [Installation Guide](./docs/installation.md).

+To get started with the Real-Time Taxi HotMap online, please visit : [FrontEnd Website](https://realtime-hotmap-frontend-dqij5lkaea-uc.a.run.app )
 ## Architecture

 The Real-Time Taxi HotMap project follows a microservice-based architecture, leveraging MongoDB, Google's Pub/Sub, and BigQuery.
 The components involved are as follows: